 With good internet connection & quality headphones you might get an impression (the details in the treble!)

-Club dj’s know the problem concerning vinyl (or better the turntables & dj booths) producing bass feedback at loud volumes, especially since most sound engineers in clubs have lost their knowledge about turntable setup and maintenance.
-So, one of the most important: Nagaoka’s feedback sensitivity seems to be better than all the mentioned cartridges! i haven’t experimented enough different clubs and environments so far to be able to really tell.
-But i checked maybe 5 situations now and it was a über-positive impression so far.
-I will update that as soon as i know more.
+Club dj’s know the problem concerning vinyl (or better the turntables & dj booths) can produce bass feedback at loud volumes, especially since most sound engineers in clubs have lost their knowledge about turntable setup and maintenance.
+So, one of the most important: Nagaoka’s feedback sensitivity seems to be better than all the mentioned cartridges!
+Remember it is always depending on the material and built of the dj booth, the shape of the venue, where the subwoofers are placed, how worn the tonearm fixation is … and maybe a dozend other details, so it cannot be a general result, but I have used them Nagaoka’s in maybe a dozend different situations by now and it is an über-positive impression so far.

 Output volume is “average” (5mV) equal as the notorious in-house Ortofon OM Pro S (6mV) but not as loud as Shure M44 (9,5 mV), Ortofon Nightclub (9,5 mV), Ortofon Q-Bert (11mV) or, the loudest, Stanton 890 (12mV).
 This can lead to quite different volume-levels when you combine Serato / CD or other media in your dj set but actually that does not matter at all as long as you know what a gain knob does, but actually sharing the booth along with other dj’s who set everything to the max: it might cause a problem.